 In today's world, with health-conscious social influencers and biohackers at every turn, the bar is set high for body optimization and peak performance, and it's no exception when it comes to the bedroom.

 Men of all ages and across the globe are in search of the edge to achieve stronger erections, longer endurance, and an overall enhanced sexual experience.
-Even those in their 20s and 30s without a medical condition have opted to use things like pills, pumps and injections to “supercharge” their penis function and maximize their sexual encounters.
+Even those in their 20s and 30s without a medical condition have opted to use things like medication, penile implants, pumps and injections to "supercharge" their penis function and maximize their sexual encounters.

 Signs & Symptoms of ED:

 While most men will have occasional difficulty achieving a healthy erection during sexual intercourse, ED is only considered a possible medical explanation for these symptoms if erection difficulties have been affecting a man for an extended period of time.
 When blood flow to the two chambers of the penis, known as the corpora cavernosa, are blocked or restricted for any reason, can result in ED.

 Erectile Dysfunction Common Causes:

 Men worldwide suffer from erectile dysfunction due to physical, psychological or emotional reasons.

 The most common cause of ED is a lack of flowing blood to erectile tissue.
 Circulation to the penis can be restricted by plague and damaged vessels.
 Typically, symptoms begin with difficulty maintaining an erection before advancing to the inability to obtain one.